watsonrp/SysOps/chef/README.md

 *Admin Instance*

 * Ubuntu (Might also work with Linux AMI did not test it)
-* AWS python CLI Tools version 1.2.9 (latest to the time this README is written)
+* Latest AWS python CLI Tools
-* AWS Python CLI Access Key/Secret Key Configuration at ~/.aws/config , with policy permission that is able (At min) to: Start new instances , Describe new instances
-  S3 Put-Objects/Get-Objects to the S3 Bucket that will hold the chef-solo configurations, IAM Role is always better and secured!
+* AWS Python CLI Access Key/Secret Key Configuration at ~/.aws/config , with policy permission that is able (At min) to: Start new instances , Describe new instances, Pass IAM Role, S3 Put-Objects/Get-Objects to the S3 Bucket that will hold the chef-solo configurations, IAM Role is always better and more secured!
 * Public Access - Since we make calls to S3 we need Internet Access , NAT , Or Public IP ...
 Your Choice :-)

 *Generic EC2 Instance*

 * Supported AMI: Ubuntu 14.04 , was not tested on other Linux Platform but can surely fitted into ones ...
-* Instance Profile-->IAM Role - an IAM Role that allows the Generic EC2 Instance to do Authenticated API calls to the S3 Bucket in order to retrieve Configurations that
+* Instance Profile-->IAM Role - An IAM Role that allows the Generic EC2 Instance to do Authenticated API calls to the S3 Bucket in order to retrieve Configurations that
-  Were Created by the Admin Instance (See Installation Instruction on how-to create) , the Role must be created manually and be assigned to an Instance-Profile , The Instance Profile Arn will be used as an Argument on the Bootstrapping Process
+  Were Created by the Admin Instance (See Installation Instruction on how-to create) , the Role must be created manually and be assigned to an Instance-Profile , The Instance Profile Arn (Amazon Resource Name) will be used as an Argument for the Bootstrapping Process

 *Chef-solo*

-* No Special Requirements, We use OpsCode's Generic Platform Independed bootstrap script
+* No Special Requirements, We use OpsCode's Generic Platform bootstrap script

 *S3 Bucket*